SoyabulIslamLincoln/fashion-MNIST-1/README.md

 ```

 Here is where we build the model for a Simple NN with 3 layers

-1st layer: "unrolls" the images from a 2d-array of 28 by 28 pixels to a 1d-array of 28 * 28 = 784 pixels

-2nd layer: Fully-connected layer.
-Has 128 nodes.

-3rd layer: 10-node softmax layer, which returns an array of 10 probability scores that sum to 1.
 ```python
 model = keras.Sequential([
     keras.layers.Flatten(input_shape=(28, 28)),